harishkashaboina/CarInsuranceClaim-Tableau/README.md

 <img src="./CarInsuranceDashboard.png" alt="Store Dashboard"/>

 ## Data preview
-Dataset contains 21 columns and are like -
+The dataset contains 16 columns and is like -
 1. id:	Customer's record ID
-2. birthdate: Customer's Birthday (mm/dd/yyyy)
+2. Birthdate: Customer's Birthday (mm/dd/yyyy)
 3. marital_status: Customer's maritla status
-4. car_use: The reason of having a car: private, commercial
+4. car_use: The reason for having a car: private, commercial
 5. gender: Customer's gender
-6. kids_driving: No of Customers using the same car
+6. kids_driving: Number of Customers using the same car
-7. parent: Is Customer a parents?
+7. Parent: Is the Customer a parent?
-8. education: Customer's edcation level
+8. Education: Customer's education level
 9. car_make: Car's manufacturer
 10. car_model: Car's model
-11. car_color: Car's colour
+11. car_color: Car's color
 12. car_year: The year that the car is in manufacture
-13. claim_freq: How many time customer claim insurance
+13. claim_freq: How many times customer claim insurance
-14. coverage_zone: What is the coveragezone
+14. coverage_zone: What is the coverage zone
 15. claim_amt: Claim amount
 16. household_income: Household income